stevencombs/retrocombs.github.io/_drafts/2015-07-22-ios-user-talks-android.md

 Newer Nexus devices include finger print scanners.
 Nexus hardware is now equivalent to most iOS devices and in some ways (wireless charging and AMOLED screens) surpasses Apple iOS devices.
 It appears that the only inequity between the latest iOS devices and the Nexus line is the [processor performance][21].

 # Keyboard and mouse
-Attach an external Bluetooth keyboard to a device running Android 6 and your fingers can fire off keyboard strokes and combinations that will make an iOS device cry.
+Attach an external Bluetooth keyboard (I recommend [this model for Android devices][amzn]) to a device running Android 6 and your fingers can fire off keyboard strokes and combinations that will put iOS devices to shame.
 The ability to control Android with a keyboard is simply amazing.
 Here’s what you can do with an external keyboard:

 * Take a screen capture with a single keystroke
 * Activate the search field